Valikahn/TryHackMe-Jr-Penetration-Tester/jump_challange.md

 # TryHackMe: Jump Challange - Full Walkthrough

-**Pathway:** *Jr Penetration Tester* | **Section:** *Privilege Escalation* | **Challange:** *Jump*
+**Pathway:** *Jr Penetration Tester* | **Section:** *Privilege Escalation* | **Challange:** *Jump* Click [here](https://tryhackme.com/room/jump) to go to the Jump Chanllange!

 > **Spoiler warning:** This write-up contains the full exploitation chain, however no flag codes are shown in this write-up!
 >